• Skip to main content

 The history of Dolmabahce Palace begins with Sultan Abdulmecid leaving the traditional Topkapi Palace in the 19th century.
 A new palace was built on the shores of the Bosphorus under the influence of westernization in the Ottoman Empire.

-1. Ottoman Istanbul in 19th Century
+1. Ottoman Istanbul in the 19th Century

-2. Beyoglu and Bosphorus
+2. Beyoglu and the Bosphorus

-Observing the change in the city, Sultan Abdulmecid decided to build a new palace to replace the traditional Topkapi Palace.
-Thus, the construction of the magnificent Dolmabahce Palace on the Bosphorus began.
+Observing these changes in the city and the shifting lifestyle of the elite, Sultan Abdulmecid decided to commission a new palace that would replace the traditional Topkapi Palace.
+This decision ultimately led to the construction of the magnificent Dolmabahce Palace on the shores of the Bosphorus.

 The Architecture of Dolmabahce Palace